 Are receiving educational services as required by RCW 28A.600.015 and chapter 392-400 WAC; and

 The student is enrolled in qualifying "course of study" activities as defined in WAC 392-121-107.
+Course of study activities do not include sending homework packets home.

 A full day absence is when a student is absent for fifty percent or more of their scheduled day.